 Have you ever found yourself interviewing a group of individuals?
-If you have, you will realize that it is one of the best tasks you can do.
+If you have, you will realize that it is one of the best tasks you can do, especially when coupled with a 5-point Likert Scale Analysis and Interpretation.

 Interviewing people is fantastic because you can interact and collect views from other people.
 You mainly do this to get their opinions about various subjects.